-Shareholder communications of \$37,670 (2015 - \$nil)
+Shareholder communications of \$66,832 (2016 - \$nil)

-The increase in shareholder communications is the result of increased marketing and promotional activities following the QT.
+The increase in shareholder communications is the result of increased marketing and promotional activities following the QT in the third quarter of 2016.

-Travel and related costs of \$36,123 (2015 - \$nil)
+Travel and related costs of \$39,846 (2016 - \$nil)

-Travel and related costs increased due to the increased marketing and promotional roadshows following the QT, as well as travel to the newly-acquired properties.
+Travel and related costs increased due to the increased marketing and promotional roadshows as well as travel to the newly-acquired properties.